My goal with this blog is to teach anyone who’s *digitally* curious how to become a virtual assistant.

 You will get faster, streamlined and better very quickly and those hourly rates will go up.

 Once you have a system down for executing your work, you’ll move toward packages and custom projects.

-It’s a different ball game because you’re estimating based on the clients’ needs, scope of the project and your skill level.
-You’ll also want padding for profit!
+It’s a different ball game because you’re estimating based on the client’s needs, the scope of the project and your skill level.
+You’ll also want to pad for profit!

 Social media lends itself quickly to packages because you’ll be able to estimate the time you need to create X number of posts a week.

 You don’t need to post your prices for the world to see, but have them ready so you can send your prices in a proposal or email reply.

 Note: I am not your legal or tax professional here.
 You should hire your own.
 (That’s my liability release.)